Number : Season 16, serial 5 of 6.

-Plot : Set on the third swamp moon, orbiting Delta Magna.
+Plot : Set on the third swamp-moon of Delta Magna.
 The Doctor and Romana arrive, looking for the fifth segment of the Key-To-Time.
-They meet the local indigenous tribes, nicknamed “Swampies” – who worship the swamps and the coming of ‘Kroll’.
-Who they believe will help them be rid of a nearby chemical refinery – and it’s personnel, who they consider are desecrating the swamp.
+They meet the local indigenous tribes, nicknamed “Swampies”; who worship the swamps and the coming of ‘Kroll’.
+Who they believe, will help them be rid of a nearby chemical refinery; and it’s from ‘off-world’ personnel, who they consider – are desecrating their swamp.

-Whats good : It’s a bold attempt to make a signature Who episode.
+Whats good : A bold attempt – to make a signature Doctor Who serial.

 Whats bad : It doesn’t work.